OfficeDev/office-js-docs-pr/docs/excel/pnp-open-in-excel.md

     <add key="ida:AppScopes" value="User.Read Calendars.Read Files.ReadWrite " />
     ```
 1. Open the **Index.cshtml** file.
-1. Insert the following ActionLink code to create a button for uploading a file to OneDrive.
+1. Insert the following ActionLink code to create a button to upload a file to OneDrive.
     ```razor
     @if (Request.IsAuthenticated)
     {